-Phi Theta Kappa is the only national honor fraternity for American community/junior colleges.
-Offering opportunities for leadership and service, the fraternity also promotes the exchange of ideas, personal enrichment through fellowship with other scholars, and the encouragement of scholarships for advanced education.
-Eligibility requirements include current enrollment, good moral character and citizenship and a 3.5 GPA for at least 12 hours of work leading to a recognized degree program.
+Phi Theta Kappa is the only international honor fraternity for community/junior colleges.
+Offering opportunities for leadership and service, the Society also promotes the exchange of ideas, personal enrichment through fellowship with other scholars and the encouragement of scholarships for advanced education.
+Eligibility requirements include current enrollment and a 3.5 GPA for at least 12 hours of work leading to a recognized degree program.
+For additional information, email ptk@grayson.edu.